-The project involves four academic partners: HITEC, University of Hamburg, (project leader), Universitat Politecnica de Catalunya, Technical University of Graz, and University of Helsinki.
-Other five industrial partners participate in OPENREQ: The Qt Company, SIEMENS, ENG Engineering, vogella, and Wind Tre S.p.a..
+The project involves four academic partners: HITEC, University of Hamburg (project leader), Universitat Politecnica de Catalunya, Technical University of Graz, and University of Helsinki.
+In addition, there are five industrial partners: The Qt Company, SIEMENS, ENG Engineering, vogella, and Wind Tre S.p.a..

 HITEC is the technology transfer centre of the Department of Informatics at the University of Hamburg.
 Since 1997, HITEC provides professional services to the department and to public and commercial organizations.
 In particular, it conducts R&D cooperation with companies, presents, customizes, and disseminates the research results of the university.

 HITEC has access to outstanding competencies in the field of complex system engineering, intelligent systems, knowledge engineering, and distributed systems.
 HITEC scientists have successfully contributed to various projects such as the S-CUBE EU network of excellence on Software Services and Systems Network, EU-project ReDSeeDS on applying ontologies to software engineering, the national Project Orka on organisational control and security guidelines, and EU- project MUSES on device independent, user-centric and self-adaptive corporate security system, able to cope with the concept of seamless working experience on different devices.

 On the other hand, HITEC knowledge transfer expertise and its large network of commercial organizations enabled the organization of technology transfer events to promote the innovative competence enhancement technology.
 On average, one company per year emerged from cooperation with HITEC, which successfully supported these businesses in the spin-off phase by establishing contacts to funding, financing, or patenting.
 The research group MAST, Mobile Services & Software Engineering http://mast.informatik.uni